 Most of all, don’t worry.
 A job interview, successful or not, is great for personal development.
 Being evaluated by an employer or recruiter in this way can boost your morale by revealing your strengths and highlight areas you should develop.

-This job interview article was written by Maria Baranowska fo Mason Frank International.
+This job interview article was written by Maria Baranowska of Mason Frank International.
 Mason Frank is a leading global Salesforce recruiter.
 They help recruit thousands of people in the field every year.